 Then, add your vegetable.

-The fat could be added afterwards or consumed separately as a snack.
+The fat could be added afterward or consumed separately as a snack.

 6) Pack Away Snacks for Portability

 Once you are done the cooking and preparing the carb/protein/fat, set some time aside to prepare 2-3 daily snacks for the week.

 7 ziplock bags with 1/2 cup of mixed nuts

 7 ziplock bags with carrots and a small container of almond butter